 Our commitment to inclusive practice is meaningless unless we actively monitor the impact of this commitment on the experiences of our children in all areas of school life.
 Using this wide range of information we analyse comparative outcomes for individuals and different groups of children.
-Pupil tracking and analysis of information enables us to judge whether all children are achieving as much as they can and if not, which individuals or groups of children are under achieving.
-We collect information on the effectiveness of our inclusive practice through the following channels:
+Pupil tracking and analysis of information

-• Collection of data relating to progress and achievement in curriculum areas

-• Incident records relating to: bullying, inappropriate behaviour (in class and at unstructured times), internal exclusions of pupils, short term and permanent exclusions and discriminatory incident recording forms

-• The views and experiences of our pupils collected through our school council and pupil questionnaire and as part of our ongoing Personal Social and Health Education

-• The views and experiences of our parents/carers collected through informal one to-one discussions, through questionnaires and formal parent consultations.
+- · Collection of data relating to progress and achievement in curriculum areas - · Incident records relating to: bullying, inappropriate behaviour (in class and at unstructured times), internal exclusions of pupils, short term suspension and permanent exclusions and discriminatory incident recording forms - · The views and experiences of our pupils collected through our school council and pupil questionnaire and as part of our ongoing Personal Social and Health Education - The views and experiences of our parents/carers collected through informal one-to-one discussions, through questionnaires and formal parent consultations.

 Our next step is to explore why this is happening and whether there are well-founded explanations for the differences we have identified.
 If this is not the case we identify what action the school will take to improve our inclusive practice, set specific performance indicators and review the effectiveness of this action.
-This policy should be read in conjunction with the school's
+This policy should be read in conjunction with the following policies:

-- Teaching and Learning policy
+- Teaching and Learning

-- Assessment policy
+- Assessment

-- Equality policy
+- Equality

-- Special Educational Needs policy
+- Special Education Needs and Disabilities

-- Equal Opportunity policy
+- Equal Opportunity

 - Equality Act Objectives

-- Medical conditions policy
+- Medical Conditions

-- EAL policy
+- EAL